Artifact Evaluation Reviewer Guide

 Particularly, make sure to do the following in this initial phase:

-3. For artifacts requesting the “functional” badge, documentation and full source code as mentioned in the functional badge checklist, and whether the code compiles
+For artifacts requesting the "available" badge (all artifacts), documentation and full source code as mentioned in the available badge checklist.

-5. For artifacts requesting the “reusable” badge, check if the documentation is detailed and well-structured, to facilitate easy re-use, as described in the reusable badge checklist.
+For artifacts requesting the "reviewed" badge ("artifact reusable" badge in the submission form), check if the documentation is detailed and well-structured, to facilitate easy re-use, as described in the reusable badge checklist.

 At the end of this phase, reviewers will submit a brief review step highlighting the core points of this phase; Even though reviewers can already communicate with authors prior to that deadline to get points resolved, it serves as a milestone for authors to be in the loop when things do not work as expected at first.